firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Single-Node-Simulation.rst

 What are these files?
 They are specified to the manager in a configuration file (``firesim/deploy/workloads/linux-uniform.json``) as files that we want automatically copied back to our manager after we run a simulation, which is useful for running benchmarks automatically.
-The advanced workloads section TODO will describe this process in detail.
+The :ref:`defining-custom-workloads` section describe this process in detail.

 For now, let's wrap-up our tutorial by terminating the ``f1.2xlarge`` instance that we launched.
 To do so, run: